How to Treat Opioid Addiction

 Prescription opioid and heroin addiction is one of the biggest public health problems currently facing the United States.1 In 2019, more than 1.6 million people struggled with an opioid use disorder, with an estimated 526,000 having a heroin-related opioid use disorder.2 That same year, close to 50,000 people died from opioid-related overdoses.3 In the 20 years spanning 1999 to 2019, close to half a million people died from opioid overdoses.

 The consequences of opioid abuse and addiction are devastating.
-Fortunately, there are many effective drugs that are used to treat opioid addiction, giving people an opportunity to turn their lives around and enjoy fulfilling and long-term recovery.
+Fortunately, there are several effective treatment strategies and medications that are used to treat opioid addiction, giving people an opportunity to turn their lives around and enjoy fulfilling and long-term recovery.

 How Do Opioid Treatment Drugs Work?